acolytec3/arwen/README.md

 and then linking your newly minted ENS domain to your Arweave content.

 # Important Note

 This Dapp only supports Ropsten ENS domains.
 It's a submission for the [Grow Ethereum hackathon contest](https://gitcoin.co/issue/ArweaveTeam/Bounties/11/3273).
 If we win, we'll spend some real ETH and deploy on Mainnet. :)

+Here's our [functioning protoype](https://acolytec3.github.io/arwen/#/).
+Note, in order for Arweave resolver function to work, you have to allow the site to run insecure scripts, due to Arweave's server being delivered over HTTP rather than HTTPS.

 ## Features